LordOfChangeGames/SugarValidatorEnhanced/README.md

 ### Credits

 A huge thank you to Goctionni for the original project.
 It has been a huge help for me and many other developers.
 I am returning the favor by updating your wonderful work.

+Special thanks to the developers that are providing feedback for the SugarValidatorEnhanced project (Pyo, Regina Sedinae), your comments are greatly helping me to make this project even more useful to developers.